 In a prime example of how the movie-going public doesn’t know much about great films, “Thank You for Smoking” was ranked 103rd with $24.7 million at theaters in 2006, according to Box Office Mojo.
 It was made on a budget of $10 million, according to Wiki.
 The No. 1 film of the year was “Pirates of the Caribbean: Dead Man’s Chest” with $423.3 million.
 Other films I’ve reviewed from that year include:

-- The dark drama “Blood Diamond” (click here for my review)
+- “Blood Diamond” (sensational) – click here for my review

 Here are some cast and film notes (details from IMDb.com):

-- Eckhart’s boss is played by J.K.
+- Eckhart’s boss is played by Oscar winner (not for this one) J.K.
 Simmons, that Farmers Insurance He has great facial expressions; the perfect voice; and is just the right bit smarmy as the corporate villain.
-Simmons is currently in filming of “Terminator: Genesis” set for release in 2015 and was in such films as “Spider-Man” and two sequels, “The Cider House Rules” and the simply terrible “The Jackal” (click here for my review).
+It’s a small role, but he knows his craft.
+Simmons won for xxxx and was simply terrible in the even worse “The Jackal” (click here for my review).

-- Funnyman and social commentator Dennis Miller has a cameo as himself.
+- Actor, comic and social commentator Dennis Miller has a cameo as himself.

 - Finally and directly from IMDb.com: “Sam Elliott‘s character Lorne Lutch is based on real “Marlboro Man” model Wayne McLaren, who contracted lung cancer, testified for anti-smoking legislation, and had the Phillip Morris Company try to deny he was in the ads.
 Two other models – David McLean and Dick Hammer – also died of lung cancer.
 A fourth, Eric Lawson, died of respiratory failure due to chronic obstructive pulmonary disease, or COPD, at the age of 72 in 2014.”

 © Chuck Curry and A Gator in Naples, 2014-2015, 2019.